-Stabilization Services provide for the immediate needs of community residents who are in crisis and unable to provide the essentials for daily living, including food and clothing.
+Stabilization Services provide for the immediate needs of community residents who are in crisis and unable to provide essentials for daily living, including food and personal care items.

 Individuals and families accessing Stabilization Services meet with a Stabilization Specialist to identify available resources and services that can help them stabilize a financial crisis.
 Services are available free of charge based on current need and can be accessed at both north and south side locations.

 Stabilization Services, including food, diapers, baby food and formula, hygiene and cleaning products are available on a walk-in basis, up to three times per calendar year.